AIoT-MLSys-Lab/SVD-LLM/README.md

 ```
 bash compress_llama.sh
 ```
-This script would compress the LLaMA-7B model with ～20\% parameters pruned.
-All the pre-trained models and the dataset would be automatically downloaded, so you do not need to manually download the resource.
-When running this script for the first time, it will require some time to download the model and the dataset.
+This script would compress the LLaMA-7B model under 20\% and 50% compression ratio and automatically run the evaluation code, including both perplexity and efficiency of the compressed model.

 ## Step-by-step Instructions